-ADHD Associated with Western Diet
+ADHD Linked to the Western Diet

 Research from the University of Western Australia has found that ADHD in children is linked to diet, and more specifically, to the Western diet – a diet known for being rich in meats, fried foods, processed foods and sweets.